 - Your application and all supporting credentials (including and especially updated transcripts) must be received by the posted deadline.

 - You have completed a minimum of 60 transferable credits prior to UF matriculation (please note that applicants from Florida’s State Colleges must complete their Associate of Arts degree prior to matriculation); we do not accept lower-division transfers.

-- You have met UF’s foreign language requirement by either: 1) completing 2 years of sequential foreign language in high school or 2) completing a minimum of 8‐10 college‐level credits.
+- You have met UF’s foreign language requirement by either: 1) completing 2 years of sequential foreign language classes in high school or 2) completing a minimum of 8‐10 college‐level credits.